 Our board of directors may declare dividends, but any stock dividends must be approved by shareholders holding at least two-thirds of our total outstanding capital stock.
-Our current dividend policy provides for an annual dividend payment of [30] % of net income after tax of the preceding fiscal year, payable in cash, property or shares, subject to the requirements of applicable laws and regulations, and circumstances which restrict the payment of dividends.
-See "Dividends and Dividend Policy" beginning on pages [33-34] of this Prospectus.
+Our current dividend policy provides for an annual dividend payment of 30% of net income after tax of the preceding fiscal year, payable in cash, property or shares, subject to the requirements of applicable laws and regulations, and circumstances which restrict the payment of dividends.
+See "Dividends and Dividend Policy" beginning on pages 37 of this Prospectus.

-At least [373,562,000] Firm Shares (or 70% of the Firm Shares) are being offered and sold by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to qualified institutional buyers ("QIBs") in the Philippines.
-Up to [106,732,000] Firm Shares (or 20% of the Firm Shares) are being offered to all of the trading participants of the PSE (the "PSE Trading Participants") and up to [53,366,000] Firm Shares (or 10% of the Firm Shares) are being offered to local small investors ("Local Small Investors" or "LSIs") in the Philippines.
+At least 373,562,000 Firm Shares (or 70% of the Firm Shares) are being offered and sold by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to qualified institutional buyers ("QIBs") in the Philippines.
+106,732,000 Firm Shares (or 20% of the Firm Shares) are being offered to all of the trading participants of the PSE (the "PSE Trading Participants") and 53,366,000 Firm Shares (or 10% of the Firm Shares) are being offered to local small investors ("Local Small Investors" or "LSIs") in the Philippines.
 Offer Shares not taken up by the QIBs, PSE Trading Participants, and LSIs, during the Offer Period shall be distributed by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters to their clients, retail investors or the general public.
-Offer Shares not taken up by the PSE Trading Participants, LSIs, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' clients or the general public shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' clients or the general public shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' clients or the general public shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.
+Offer Shares not taken up by the PSE Trading Participants, LSIs, the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters' clients or the general public shall be purchased by the Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.